Latter-day Saint Communities

 Today

 Members of the Church of Jesus Christ of Latter-day Saints continue to live, work, and worship in Utah.
-Since the 1800s, members have continued to immigrate to Utah.
-During the spring and fall, Latter-day Saints from around the world travel to Utah to attend the church’s biannual General Conference.
+Every year during the spring and fall, Latter-day Saints from around the world travel to Utah to attend the church’s General Conference.
 Latter-day Saint temples and church buildings dot the Utah landscape.
 There is no doubt that the arrival of the first members of the LDS church in 1847 shaped Utah’s religious, political, economic, and social culture from that point forward.

 Keep Exploring!